FREE! FREE! FREE!

 Open 10am to 4pm Fridays-Sundays, this free museum, by the beach, invites you to come learn about our maritime history, view artifacts from shipwrecks and exhibits about navigational equipment, marine life saving procedures, as well as historical diving gear to name a few.

-Paterson Great Falls National Park72 McBride Avenue Extension, Paterson.
-A most magical and peaceful place to enjoy waterfalls, geology, and great, natural trails and landmarks.
+Paterson Great Falls National Park in Paterson is a hidden gem offering the most magical and peaceful place to enjoy waterfalls, geology, and great, natural trails and landmarks.
 Self-guided tours and Junior Ranger booklets are available for all.
+Currently the bridge over the falls is closed, but still worth a quick look.
+Just sit and listen to the roaring sounds of the fall,

-There’s always something beautiful to explore here on these 13.5 acres of natural beauty with historic and contemporary gardens and 6 acres of woodland forest.
+Reeves Reed Arboretum in Summit always has something beautiful to explore in their 13.5 acres of natural beauty with historic and contemporary gardens and 6 acres of woodland forest.
 Offering activities in gardening, hiking, art, bird watching, community involvement and so much more.
 There are also multiple free classes and fun events every month.

 Visit the other New Jersey Lighthouses, -> "Visit Amazing New Jersey Lighthouses And Start Your Climb."

-Willowwood Arboretum - 300 Longview Rd, Far Hills.
-130 acres of beautiful farmland with over 2,100 native and exotic plants and trees.
-Open dusk until dawn, enjoy trails, gardens and a babbling brook
+Arboretums offer an abundance of learning opportunities.
+Willowwood Arboretum in Far Hills has 130 acres of beautiful farmland with over 2,100 native and exotic plants and trees.
+Open dusk until dawn, enjoy trails, gardens and a babbling brook.

 Here are some ideas, but don't miss our big list from "The Great Outdoors - Guide to parks, nature, trails and gardens"